 - search firms who always tell you that your search results are great but never show you detailed actuals (especially important: trended month-to-month data)

-- banner ads or pay-per-click advertising, which hardly ever pay off for local health and wellness businesses
+- banner ads, which hardly ever pay off for local health and wellness businesses

 - planting fake customer reviews on popular sites like Yelp